Greatest Literature banner

 Sherlock Holmes 1922

-John Barrymore, right, as Sherlock Holmes with Roland Young as his Watson in the 1922 silent film.
+John Barrymore, right, as Holmes with Roland Young as his Watson in the 1922 silent film.

 Birth of the unlikely hero

-Sherlock Holmes (1922): Director Albert Parker; writer Earle Browne, Marion Fairfax, William Gillette; featuring John Barrymore, Roland Young, Gustav von Seyffertitz, Carol Dempster
+Sherlock Holmes (1922): Silent film, 85–136 minutes; director Albert Parker; writer Earle Browne, Marion Fairfax, William Gillette; featuring John Barrymore, Roland Young, Gustav von Seyffertitz, Carol Dempster

 After first reading Sherlock Holmes's mysteries, you might not think them natural subjects for popular movie treatment.
 The main character is an abstracted cold fish, his so-called adventures are resolved through cold rationality rather than by fisticuffs or gunplay, and there's only a hint of romantic interest attached to his name.
 Moreover, he remains an enigma—we plumb few depths of character in studying his exploits in sixty stories and novels.